 ----------------------------------

 The PT-JPL model produces a global output of ET on a tile-by-tile basis in MATLAB format.
 In order for these products to be eligible for the front-end pipeline and end-user interface, several processes are required.
 Each MATLAB tile must be converted to GeoTIFF, merged to create global extent, projected and moved to a designated location for GeoServer’s capabilities to be enabled.
-Our web interface is supported by Apache web server as well as Apache Tomcat enabling the web mapping service offered by GeoServer.
+Our web interface is supported by the Apache web server as well as Apache Tomcat enabling the web mapping service GeoServer.
 Furthermore, each GeoTIFF ingested GeoServer must follow the naming convention ({DATASETname_DATEyyyymmdd}) in order for the time query to be functional in the web interface.
 Additionally, zonal statistics are computed using GDAL raster_stats from the command line and uploaded via the web interface for end-users.
 The features implemented for our web interface address past accessibility issues as well as allowing the user to query past dates through the time dimension alongside its statistical analysis.

 IV.
 Results & Discussion